matteo-collina/RSP/README.md

 1. A GoPros array *(up to 3 supported)*
 2. A GoPros Sync script
-3. A data manager and Image Enhancment software
+3. A data manager and Image Enhancement software (GUI and CLI)
 4. A series of Metashape scripts to scale the model

 ### 1. GoPros Array